6 hrs

 T+24 to T+48 hours

 A CERT-In analyst may contact the SPOC via registered email or phone for clarification or additional technical details.
 Ensure your SPOC is reachable.
-If the primary SPOC is unavailable, inform CERT-In and designate the backup SPOC as the point of contact.
+If the primary SPOC is unavailable, inform CERT-In and designate the backup SPOC.

 T+24 hours